andrewhoyer/leap-year/ACPUL/Readme.md

 This folder contains code in ACPUL [acpul.org](https://acpul.org/) to determine whether a year is a leap year.

+NOTE: Use Python syntax highlighting for ACPUL in Sublime Text or Markdown

 ## Running tests from CLI

 To running test from CLI just use `acpul` interpreter to run with `-i <path>` to source directory and `-e <formulaId>` with number of formula to execute